ali-charara/file_renamer/README.md

 - add other formatters
 - add tests to ensure that the formatting and renaming is done properly
 - give possibility to restrict renaming to either folders or files or both.
-- format only file_name without extension
 - handle easy execution from any workspace
-- change bool cli's arguments as true when flag specified and false otherwise
-- prevent from renaming os/program files
 - remove unwanted patterns if possible:
   - `_\[\d{5}\]` for some downloaded files from mails
   - `_(\d)` for copies